huggingface/datasets/datasets/bnl_newspapers/README.md

 ### Data Fields

-- 'ark_id': This is a unique and persistent identifier using ARK.
+- 'id': This is a unique and persistent identifier using ARK.
 - 'article_type': The type of the exported data, possible values ('ADVERTISEMENT_SECTION', 'BIBLIOGRAPHY',
  'CHAPTER',